inkarkat/runVimTests/README.md

 ##### 1.30    RELEASEME
 - Add vimtest#AddDependency() and vimtest#features#SupportsNormalWithCount().
+- CHG: Print full absolute path to tests instead of just the test name itself.
+  When running complete suites or tests with subdirectories, it is difficult to locate a failing test with just the name.
+- ENH: Add -o|--output parameter that redirects all script output into a FILESPEC or &N file descriptor.
+Piping the entire output of runVimTests is problematic because the started Vim instances expect to write the UI to stdout; without that, the screen does not update / is messed up, and you cannot do debugging in there.

 ##### 1.25    09-May-2017
 - vimtest#Quit(): Don't exit Vim when not running inside the runVimTests test